lukasschwab/pandoc-blog/README.md

 ## Usage

+1. Clone this repository.
-1. Write Pandoc-compatible Markdown files in `posts`.
+2. Write Pandoc-compatible Markdown files in `posts`.
+These should include YAML frontmatter for generating the index:
+  + `title`: a human-readable title for this post.
+  + `date`: some `dateutil`-parseable date format.
+  + `abstract`: a summary you want to appear on the index.
+This can include valid Pandoc markdown.
-2. Run `make all` to build an HTMl file for each Markdown page and generate `index.html`.
+3. Run `make all` to build an HTMl file for each Markdown page and generate `index.html`.

 ### Utilities